+Welcome!
 This list of adverbs should help you to understand adverbs a little better.
-For a more in-depth look at adverbs, see the adverb page.
+If you want to rock out even more and go more in-depth about adverbs, see the adverb page.

 A: after, afterwards, annually